 Business Tax Frequently Asked Questions

 City of San Diego Municipal Code Section 31.0121 states that no person shall engage in any business, trade calling, or occupation until a certificate of payment is obtained.
 Self-employed persons and independent contractors are also required to pay the Business Tax.
-A separate Business Tax Certificate must be obtained for each branch establishment of business location.
-New businesses must register with the Business Tax Program no later than 15 days from the business start date to avoid late fees.

 Yes.
 Any person or entity engaged in business at a fixed place of business shall keep the certificate posted in a conspicuous place upon the premises where such business is conducted.
 Any person engaged in business in the City of San Diego, but not operating from a fixed place of business, shall keep the certificate issued to him or her at all times while engaging in such business.